 ...since this was an activity where they did get to go out and move around outside of the classroom a lot, it was met with a lot of enthusiasm because they got to do something different....it was done on a Wednesday...they couldn't wait until Wednesday, when they could check on the board just what they were doing as far as PBL was concerned.
 Sarah explained that students were engaged because the PBL unit concerned an interesting topic, different from what they usually did in class:

-They're [the PBL units] not the normal, what do you say, humdrum of education, of doing your math and doing the reading, you know the whole idea is it brings a different motivating idea that they're a part of, which stirs their interest just like it would a regular ed student, because they're [the PBL units] different.
+They're (the PBL units) not the normal, what do you say, humdrum of education, of doing your math and doing the reading, you know the whole idea is it brings a different motivating idea that they're a part of, which stirs their interest just like it would a regular ed student, because they're [the PBL units] different.

 Students also perceived that PBL helped them in areas other than motivation and social skills.
-Several students (n=4) noted that one of the things that they liked best about the PBL unit was working with, and learning more about, computers.
-Two students especially appreciated being able to learn about the use of digital still pictures and digital video, and one valued learning more about Microsoft Word© and PowerPoint©.
+Several students noted that one of the things that they liked best about the PBL unit was working with and learning more about computers.
 Andy, a student with LD, perceived that PBL helped him to improve his grades.
 He explained that part of the reason was that he felt more motivated in school due to having participated in the PBL unit, and that the unit helped him to work better with other students.
 Observational data indicated that this student interacted more effectively with his classmates as the unit progressed, and appeared engaged in the project.
 Overall it appears that both teachers and students perceived positive value in PBL.

 How do students feel about collaborating with other students in PBL?
+What are teachers' perceptions of the collaboration?

-The students who we interviewed believed that collaborating with other students, and especially with students from other classes, was useful in several regards.
+The students that we interviewed believed that collaborating with other students, and especially with students from other classes, was useful in several regards.
 First, they enjoyed being able to interact with students who were from different classes because they did not normally get to do so.
 Four students stated that one of the things that they liked most about working with students from other classes on the PBL unit was that the other students were "nice."
 Carrie stated that one of the two things that she liked the most about PBL were the students from the other classes with whom she got to work.
-Theresa's (the MoCD/MD/SCD teacher) and Sarah's (the MiCD teacher) students also perceived that collaboration was helpful in that Charlene's (the LD/ED teacher) students were "good students" (Carrie's words), and that the latter really tried to help the former.
-Observational data indicated that the students with LD and those with ED often tried to help Theresa's students to behave appropriately, and also tried to work with them while performing Internet searches.
+Theresa's and Sarah's students also perceived that collaboration was helpful in that Charlene's students were "good students" (Carrie's words), and that the latter really tried to help the former.
+Observational data indicated that Charlene's students often tried to help Theresa's students to behave appropriately, and also tried to work with them while performing Internet searches.
 The teachers also expressed this perception of the collaboration process.